RWAlgorithms/SingleLinkagePartitions.jl/docs/src/index.md

 # SingleLinkagePartitions.jl

-This package implements the single-linkage clustering algorithm via a minimum spanning tree approach.
+This package implements the single-linkage clustering algorithm via the [SLINK algorithm](https://doi.org/10.1093/comjnl/16.1.30).
 It is suitable for handling data that can fit in the local machine's RAM.

 Single-linkage clustering is a hierarchical clustering method, which means for a dataset of ``N`` points in ``\mathbb{R}^{D}``, it generates a set of ``N`` nested partitions.
 The implementation here uses a minimum-spanning tree, which should offer some efficiency and flexibility than the naive single-linkage clustering algorithm.